Key takeaways

 Strengths

-- Security-first — OS-level isolation, not just containers
+- Kernel-level security (Veto) — OS-level agent isolation, not just containers

 - Scale — Claims 2M developers on platform